Water Damage Emergency Tips

 What you can do until help arrives

-In the minutes after you home or business suffers damage you will more than likely have lots of questions on top of the stress of seeing and dealing with the damage.
+In the moments after your property suffers water damage, you will more than likely have lots of questions on top of the stress of seeing and dealing with the water damage.

 You might as yourself, “Who performs the best water damage restoration near me?”
-One of the questions we get asked by customers is "What can I do until you arrive?"
-Luckily we are usually on site within an hour of getting your call so you don't have to wait long - but in the mean time, see below for some steps you can take to help limit the damage.
+One of the most common questions we hear about water damage is.
+“What can I do until you arrive?”
+Luckily, we are usually on site within an hour of getting your call, so you won’t have to wait long!
+In the meantime, see the steps below for some guidance on what you can do to help limit water damage.

-Please remember, do not go into a water damaged room unless it is safe to do so!
-Electrical outlets and collapsing ceilings can cause severe injuries!
+Please remember safety first!
+Do not go into a room that has suffered water damage unless it is safe to do so.
+Often times electrical outlets and collapsing ceilings can cause severe injuries!

 If you have any questions, please gives us a call at 952-999-2435!
-Sometimes the damage is small enough where you can clean it up on your own.
-If you feel comfortable doing so but are unsure if the water has been extracted properly, we will be happy to walk you though what needs to be done.
-Our technicians and office staff are all trained and certified in water damage cleanup.
+Sometimes the damage is small enough where you can clean I up on your own.
+If you feel comfortable doing so but are unsure if the water has been extracted properly, we will be happy to walk you through what needs to be done.
+Both of our technicians and office staff are highly trained and certified in water damage cleanup.
 We are here to be a resource for you, and we will do whatever we can to make it “Like it never even happened.”

 What To Do After Flooding